Insights & Articles

 When the machine writes most of the code, review stops being optional and becomes the load-bearing wall.
 What to scrutinize harder, what to stop sweating, and why your name is still on the merge.

-Development · Jun 28, 2026 · 7 min read
+Software Development · Jun 28, 2026 · 7 min read

 Refactor, Rewrite, or Leave It Alone